daphne-eu/daphne/doc/Codegen.md

 ## Guidelines

-Currently, the code generation pipeline is enabled with the CLI flag `--codegen`.
+Currently, the code generation pipeline is enabled with the CLI flag `--mlir-codegen`.
 This adds the following passes that perform transformations and
 lowerings:

 - [DenseMatrixOptPass](src/compiler/lowering/DaphneOptPass.cpp)